zbynekdrlik/obs-yt-player/README.md

 - **Consistent behavior**: All scripts use the same core logic
 - **Easy maintenance**: One set of modules to maintain
 - **Simplified setup**: Just copy the main script file
+- **Complete isolation**: Each script instance maintains its own state

 ### Nested Scene Usage